The consistency strength of determinacy when all sets are universally Baire: Proving that it works

-We can at the same time consider the iterate $\cW^*$ of $\bar\cW$ via the background extenders and maintain the property that $\cM^*$ is the result of an $\cM$-construction inside $\cW^*$.
+Since we are comparing the constructions of $\bar\cM$ and $\cM$, we can at the same time consider the iterate $\cW^*$ of $\bar\cW$ via the background extenders and maintain the property that $\cM^*$ is the result of an $\cM$-construction inside $\cW^*$.
 In particular, $F$ is generically countably complete and hence by Lemma \ref{lem:genctblycompleteextenderscertified} certified in $\cW^*$ as it has critical point $\kappa_j = \kappa_j^* < \kappa_i$ and index above $\kappa_i$.

-As a result of the comparison, not only $\cM^*$ and $\cM$ agree below the index of $F$ but also the strategies of their backgrounds $\cW^*$ and $\cW$.
-So in particular they have the same tail strategy $(\Sigma_j)_{\cM_\infty^{j,-}}$ of $\Sigma_j$.
+By \cite[Theorem 3.3]{Sa15}, inside $\cW$, each $\cP^i$ has a unique iteration strategy $\Sigma_i$.
+So, since $\bar\cW$ is a hull inside $\cW$, $\bar\Sigma_i$ and $\Sigma_i$ agree in $\cW$ for all $i<\omega$.
+The $\bar\cW$-to-$\cW^*$ iteration can also be performed inside $\cW$ and by strategy coherence in $\cW$, the tail strategy $\Sigma_i^*$ of $\bar\Sigma_i$ along the $\bar\cW$-to-$\cW^*$ iteration is equal to $\Sigma_i$ for all $i<\omega$.
+Strategy coherence holds for $\Sigma_i$ by the argument\footnote{This argument works for Mitchell-Steel indexing without the additional fine structural assumptions made in \cite{St22}.
+We thank Benjamin Siskind for pointing this out.} for \cite[Corollary 7.6.9]{St22} or as a consequence of positionality, which holds for $\Sigma_i$ as shown in \cite{Sa15}.
+Therefore, not only $\cM^*$ and $\cM$ agree below the index of $F$ but also the strategies of their backgrounds $\cW^*$ and $\cW$ on $\cP^j$.
+So, in particular, they have the same tail strategy $(\Sigma_j)_{\cM_\infty^{j,-}}$ of $\Sigma_j$.
 As $E$ and $F$ are both certified via this strategy, this implies $E=F$.

-\begin{case} The iteration from $\bar\cM$ to $\cM^*$ uses in addition to fully backgrounded extenders a single extender $G$ that is not fully backgrounded. \end{case}
+\begin{case} The iteration from $\bar\cM_\xi$ to $\cM^*$ uses in addition to fully backgrounded extenders a single extender $G$ that is not fully backgrounded.\footnote{This case might actually occur for extenders $G$ with critical point the image of some $\bar\kappa_l$ for $l>i$.} \end{case}